 Growing Palm Trees in Louisiana

-Louisiana is a great state to grow palm trees especially in the zone 9.
+Louisiana’s USDA hardiness zones span from 8a to 10a, making it an ideal location for palm tree cultivation, especially within the zone 9.
 Here are some palms that can grow in Louisiana:

 - Bismarck Palm Tree – Zones 8b – 11 (15 to 20F)